GoldfishJonny/VolunteerCoordinationAgent/README.md

 - **Tracks Status**: Updates and retrieves the mission status of the agent.

 ## Limitations
-- **Lack of Error Checking**: The current implementation does not rigorously check whether tasks are already assigned or completed before making updates.
-Future improvements should introduce better validation mechanisms to prevent task duplication or conflicts.
+- **Lack of Validation**: The current implementation does not rigorously check for task duplication or conflicts when assigning tasks.
+Future improvements should introduce better validation mechanisms.
-- **Limited Exception Handling**: There are minimal safeguards in place for handling unexpected input or missing data.
+- **Minimal Exception Handling**: There are minimal safeguards for handling unexpected input or missing data.

 ## Usage
 1. **Initialize the Agent**: